alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 This file does not claim that every aggregate pattern is adversarial.

-This file does not claim that every collective phrase erases Source.
+This file does not claim that every collective phrase can alter Source.

 This file does not claim that all classification can be settled from one signature.

 This file does not claim that source-line preservation is optional.

+This file does not claim that outsiders can change Source, Origin, or the source-line.

 This file defines how claim types must be separated so that evaluation remains structurally honest.